Azure-Samples/eventgrid-viewer-blazor/README.md

 1. View all Azure EventGrid messages in json format
 1. View formatted & highlighted json
 1. Copy json messages to the clipboard
-1. Enable Azure AD authentication to secure the application
+1. Enable Entra ID authentication to secure the application

 ## Screenshot